scala/docs.scala-lang/_overviews/core/futures.md

 the computation consists of sending a network request and waiting for a response.
 It is fair to offer an example involving an asynchronous computation which you can try out of the box.
-Assume you have a text file and you want to find the position of the first occurrence of a particular keyword.
+Assume you have a text file, and you want to find the position of the first occurrence of a particular keyword.
 This computation may involve blocking while the file contents are being retrieved from the disk, so it makes sense to perform it